Snowflake-Labs/sfguide-tasty-bytes-zero-to-app/labs/tasty_bytes_zero_to_spcs_app.md

 });
 ```

-With this we test run the application locally and simulate the SPCS environment.
+With this, we can test and run the application locally and simulate the SPCS environment.
 Change the `.env` file to use Snowflake authentication instead:

 ```bash
 CLIENT_VALIDATION=Snowflake